-The Financial Dimensions of a key climate system “Wild Card”: The Atmospheric Brown Cloud over South Asia project focuses on exploring links between the formation of the brown cloud to specific black carbon emission activities.
+This project focuses on exploring links between black carbon emission activities causing the brown cloud to specific and financial actors with the power to influence changing practices.
 The Atmospheric Brown Cloud (ABC) over South Asia is created by a range of airborne particles and pollutants from combustion, biomass burning and various industrial processes.
 The air-pollution (i.e. black carbon particles in the case of this research) has a significant effect on the climate change at large as well as on the health of local population and the biosphere.
 The project aims to link the process of the black carbon emissions to the finance sector relying on a combination of detailed information sources from several emission inventories.
 Furthermore, the analysis will examine value chains of economic sectors which are major contributors to the creation of ABC and examine corporate ownership and debt to understand the financial actors and flows underpinning key emitting sectors.

 This project is led by researchers from Global Economic Dynamics and the Biosphere (GEDB) Programme, Stockholm Resilience Center, and Bolin Centre’s Department of Environmental Science and Analytical Chemistry (ACES).
 It also includes participants from the University of Saint Andrews, and will work in close collaboration with key Indian academic partners (currently under development).

 This work explores how offshore jurisdictions subsidize environmental degradation and reduce transparency at a scale that has implications for the resilience of the Earth system.

 This research delves into the diversity of conceptualizations around the risk that exists in different academic disciplines and looks at how integrating these, together with resilience thinking, can pave the way for more holistic risk assessments that acknowledge the complex, intertwined nature of global systems today.